Georgia Country Commercial Guide

 The U.S. government has assisted the NBG to accelerate financial sector development in Georgia.
 NBG and most commercial banks use SWIFT to process international payments and messages.
 There are no restrictions on the number of bank accounts individuals and enterprises may hold with Georgian banks.
 Banking is one of the fastest growing sectors in the Georgian economy.
 The cost of lending remains high but may decline as Georgia’s banking sector develops.

-As of June 1, 2023, Georgia’s banking sector consists of 14 commercial banks, including 13 foreign-controlled banks, with 154 commercial bank branches and 756 service centers throughout the country.
+As of June 1, 2025, Georgia’s banking sector consists of 17 commercial banks, including three digital banks.
 Two Georgian banks are listed on the London Stock Exchange: TBC Bank (listed in 2014), and the Bank of Georgia (2006).

 Foreign Exchange Controls

-Since 1998, the GEL has maintained a floating currency.
-Despite the GEL’s nearly 25 percent depreciation against the dollar from 2015 to 2022, the National Bank has indicated it has no plans to change its monetary policy.
+Since 1998, the GEL has maintained a floating currency and the National Bank has indicated it has no plans to change its monetary policy.

 All Georgian banks accept and issue credit cards.
-Credit cards are accepted at most of the hotels, restaurants, and stores in Tbilisi, but some small stores or establishments still do not accept them.
+Credit cards are accepted at most of the hotels, restaurants, and stores in Tbilisi, but some small stores or establishments in the rural areas still do not accept them.
 ATMs are available throughout Tbilisi and in other cities.